 Attic Ventilation : What You Need To Know

 It may seem counterintuitive at first: You insulate your home to reduce temperature fluctuations and save money on utilities, but you also let fresh air flow through the attic at all times of the year.
 However, the science underpinning attic ventilation is sound.
 Heat and moisture are trapped in sealed attics, which may shorten shingle life.
 And the excess heat isn’t only a summer issue—in the winter, heated attic air may melt snow on the roof during the day, then refreeze overnight when temperatures drop, resulting in ice jams that cause interior leaks and roof damage.
-However, following these tips to ensure your house has sufficient attic ventilation might spare you the stress and expense of an emergency roof repair.
+However, following these tips to ensure your house has sufficient attic insulation in North Richland Hills, TX might spare you the stress and expense of an emergency roof repair.

 What Is Attic Ventilation and How Does It Work?